The-Knights-of-Ni/FreightFrenzy/FTC-readme.md

 ## Version 2.61 (released on 16.12.19)
   * Blocks Programming mode changes:
-     - Fix to correct issue when an exception was thrown because an OpticalDistanceSensor object appears twice in the hardware map (the second time as a LightSensor).
+     - Fix to correct issue when an exception was thrown because an OpticalDistanceSensor object2 appears twice in the hardware map (the second time as a LightSensor).

 ## Version 2.6 (released on 16.12.16)
   * Fixes for Gyro class: